 COIC provides convening and staff support to the Housing For All (H4A) project – a regional housing consortium dedicated to supporting the full spectrum of housing for Central Oregon citizens and communities.
 H4A members agree that the lack of safe and affordable housing in Central Oregon has become more than just a question of access and availability – it has become an economic development barrier, and in many instances, a public health crisis.

-- Create a Regional Housing Needs Assessment – Updating the last Housing Needs Assessment, which was conducted in 2006.
-The new assessment will look at the region’s current housing stock and distribution, and analyze what types of housing will be needed where and for what populations, as the region continues to grow.
+Create a Regional Housing Needs Assessment – (Completed April 2019) Updated the Housing Needs Assessment, which was last conducted in 2006.
+The new assessment looks at the region’s current housing stock and distribution, and analyzes what types of housing is needed where and for what populations, as the region continues to grow.

 During the development of COIC’s 2017-2021 Comprehensive Economic Development Strategy (CEDS), regional stakeholders listed housing as the region’s #1 economic development problem and asked for COIC to build a region-scale consortium to address this issue.
 In 2016, COIC staff began researching regional housing efforts and needs and convened discussions with a wide array of housing experts.
 These efforts led to the development of H4A.